 PALMIERI: It unfolds in a sequential manner, so that it is edited from front to back in the order it was filmed.
 But it was tricky because we had so little footage.
 Doing a rough cut wasn't sufficient for this sort of film, because a rough cut doesn't give you a sense of emotional content of a scene; it gives you the sense of, "okay, we have this stuff and it's here."
 But we had to edit every scene that we had all the way to total perfection to see what the content of the scene could be.
 And only then could we take it out or keep it.
 It's a little bit of a different way of considering an edit.
 But ultimately for a film of this kind it was the route to go.

-LEE: Donal, let's talk about your background of photographing your hometown, what sort of aesthetic you developed in your work that eventually led to this film.
+NOTEBOOK: Donal, let's talk about your background of photographing your hometown, what sort of aesthetic you developed in your work that eventually led to this film.

 MOSHER: I was studying American labor and visual cultural history at the Art Institute of San Francisco.
 It was a period when I was really responding to intimate flash photography.
 Photographers like Nick Waplington, Richard Bellingham and Martin Parr, British photographers.
 Each one has their own sensibility, and there's definitely a class position or irony, but a loving irony toward their subject.
 That was a big influence on the initial photo project.
 At the same time I was also influenced by Martha Rossler, and she was so intent about context, and that if you're putting a subject in print or on screen, you have to provide a living context for them, so you don't make an empty icon out of them.
 So I started writing about it, and that was the basis for the photo approach.

-LEE: Michael, when you came along and discovered this work, what about it moved you and how did you get to thinking that there should be a film project?
+NOTEBOOK: Michael, when you came along and discovered this work, what about it moved you and how did you get to thinking that there should be a film project?

 PALMIERI: We embarked on it at the same time.
 My background is completely different on some level, though we had the same appreciation for certain photographers, which is how when we first met, why we continued talking to each other.
 The first time we met we talked about Helen Levitt and how much we loved her photographs.
 Beyond that, Donal's photographs tell a story on their own, and when you read the captions underneath the photographs there's so much there that I was personally drawn to.
 At the same time Donal got to know my work, which is more stop-motion art films, and eventually moved towards music videos and short films.
 And we thought, why don't we try going in and filming his family and try to take some of the ideas that are in the photographs with his family and expand them into an entirely different context?
 I think there were a lot of things in the photographs—for example ghosts and hauntings and stuff like that—that really resonate in a lot of Donal's work, that we were really trying to get across.

-LEE: Where does this supernatural element to the film come from?
+NOTEBOOK: Where does this supernatural element to the film come from?
 Was it inspired by Donal's aunt Debbie, who practices Wiccan and photographs ghosts in graveyards after dark?

 MOSHER: She was a huge influence on me as a kid, of course, because she was so crazy and fascinating.
 But it's also the region itself that feels haunted.
 There's a graveyard within a penny's throw everywhere, and there's an old rifle factory.
 Halloween is a holiday that is celebrated with a lot more gusto than even Christmas or anything else there.

-LEE: There is a subgenre of documentaries that probe into dark parts of family relationships, such as Capturing the Friedmans, Tarnation, and Dear Zachary.
+NOTEBOOK: There is a subgenre of documentaries that probe into dark parts of family relationships, such as Capturing the Friedmans, Tarnation, and Dear Zachary.
 It's worth noting that all three of these films, while being praised by many, have also been criticized as trading in exploitation.
 Did you look to these or other films for lessons on what to do or not do with your project?

 PALMIERI: While we have great respect for Tarnation and those films, we were coming at it from a very different aesthetic.
 The references for me as a cinematographer are too varied to be captured.
 I don't reference other documentaries in the other work that I do.
 To be honest I don't know what I am calling upon other than the metaphorical contexts that I'm placing myself in while I'm filming.
 So if I go in to film Don and Dottie while they're sitting watching television and they're talking, that's one thing.
 But if I go in armed with ghost haunting cycles, I can frame that personally in a way that evokes more out of the situation.
 And I don't really have a reference for what we were doing there.
 It's not that I'm saying what we did is original, it's just that there's no reference for it other than where we were.
 The place is haunted.
 You feel the emotion of that place and you try to get it across with all the tools you have as a cinematographer.

-LEE: How did your family react to seeing the film?
+NOTEBOOK: How did your family react to seeing the film?

 MOSHER: They had final edit.
 Anything that you see in the film, we told them that if there was anything they disapproved of, we would cut it.
 So that was scary, but they really stand behind the film.
 They're very proud of it and they understand the necessity of getting an alternative image of the lives they have.